reprun

 Description

 The reprun command is intended to be used to check the reproducibility of a do-file or set of do-files (called by a main do-file) that are ready to be transferred to other users or published.
 The command will ensure that the outputs produced by the do-file or set of do-files are stable across runs, such that they do not produce reproducibility errors caused by incorrectly managed randomness in Stata.
-To do so, reprun will check three key sources of reproducibility failure at each point in execution of the do-file(s): the state of the random number generator, the sort order of the data, and the contents of the data itself.
+To do so, reprun will check three key sources of reproducibility failure at each point in execution of the do-file(s): the state of the random number generator, the sort order of the data, and the contents of the data itself (see detailed description below).

 Options